 More than 10 in every 100 men have one or more of these effects.

 Between 1 and 10 in every 100 people have one or more of these.

 - Low levels of red blood cells (anaemia), which can cause tiredness and breathlessness

 - Weight increase happens in 7 out of 100 men (7%)

 - Dizziness and headaches

-- Feeling or being sick is usually well controlled with anti sickness drugs
+- Feeling sick is usually well controlled with anti sickness medicines

 - Liver changes that are very mild and unlikely to cause symptoms – the liver will almost certainly go back to normal when treatment finishes, but you will have regular blood tests to check how well your liver is working